 There is a different way.
 During this weekend retreat, we will disconnect, slow down, and meditate together.
 We will learn the magic of stillness, of bringing our full awareness to what is now.
-The weekend follows a gentle schedule of sitting meditation punctuated by meals, small and large-group conversation, journal writing, and evening time in the baths, all while we explore the process and practice of more mindful living.
+The weekend follows a gentle schedule of sitting meditation punctuated by brief lectures, group discussion, relaxing meals, and a special on-your-own practice in the healing baths, all while we explore the process and practice of more mindful living.
 We’ll be listening to our own bodies, noticing the food we eat, and truly engaging with the people around us – all to explore what it means to be fully present.

-There will be time to share meals, enjoy walks through the gardens, soak in the baths, and experience the magic of Esalen.
-You will leave prepared to bring mindfulness to your work and home to reclaim a healthier and happier way to be.
+Whether you’re new to meditation or have been practicing for years, you will leave prepared to bring mindfulness to your work and home.
+Come reclaim a healthier and happier way to be.